UPDATE: THIS BLOG IS NOW INACTIVE AND IS KEPT ALIVE IN 2021 AS AN ARCHIVE. I DO NOT BELIEVE I WILL REACTIVATE IT IN THIS FORM.

 My preference for chasing dirt has lead me into bikepacking and my first bikepacking ride was completing the Holland Track here in Western Australia; a ride from Hyden to Kalgoorlie via the Holland Track, a 4WD track.

 With my growing interest (dare I say it passion?) for cycling my bushwalking activities are getting pushed into the background.
 That said I still love bushwalking and camping but see my camping direction go more towards cycle touring rather than walking in the bush.
 However, I will continue to keep up my pages on bushwalking as a resource for people interested in bushwalking here in Western Australia.
 I am also a former member and walk leader for the Perth Bushwalking Club.
 My last pack carry was a six-day walk of the Cape to Cape Track.

 Contacting Andrew aka Aushiker

 I am more than happy to help out where I can so I am happy to hear from you.
 I do try to respond within a couple of days but please forgive me if it takes a little longer.
 If you want to contact me here are some ways you can go about it:

 - Comments.
 I love comments and having interaction on the blog.
 I try to reply to all comments.

-- You can email me at email@example.com or preferably make use of contact form below.
+- You can contact me using the contact form below.

 - Twitter.
 I am a big Twitter fan.
 You can find me @Aushiker.

-- I am also on active on YouTube, Vimeo, and Pinterest.
+- Facebook.
+I am no longer active on Facebook.